yuchaoliao/VAEGAN/README.md

 # VAEGAN

-# For paper review
+## For Paper Review

+### Author
-# Author Yuchao Liao
+Yuchao Liao

+### Overview
+This repository contains the code and supporting documents for the VAEGAN.

+### Features
-# Metrics contains the evaluation metrics (MMD, SSD, PRD, and COSS) for both MLPVAE and DCGAN
+- **Metrics**: Includes the evaluation metrics such as Maximum Mean Discrepancy (MMD), Sum of Squared Differences (SSD), Precision-Recall Density (PRD), and Cosine Similarity (COSS) for both MLPVAE and DCGAN models.

-# CustomDataset creates batches of files for the networks
+- **CustomDataset**: Manages the creation of batches of files for the networks, facilitating efficient data handling.

-# DataTransformation transforms float and int numbers into a 32-bit fixed-point binary number with 12 bits as the fraction part.
+- **DataTransformation**: Transforms float and integer numbers into a 32-bit fixed-point binary number, with 12 bits allocated for the fractional part, optimizing data representation for computational processes.

+### Usage
+Details on how to use these modules and scripts will be provided in subsequent sections or documents within this repository.

+### Contact
+For more information or queries, please contact Yuchao Liao at [yuchaoliao@arizona.edu](mailto:yuchaoliao@arizona.edu).